Wild Geese II: Plot

-Haddad, and Kathy and Faulkner take Hess to a hotel in Vienna, Austria.
-He overhears Kathy talking on the phone to McCann about the rescue and Michael's death.

-Hess, knowing that he is being exploited, tells Kathy, Haddad, and Faulkner that he has no desire to be a part of modern society.
-He has regrets about the millions of deaths.
-Haddad and Faulkner try to talk him into accepting his freedom, but he insists on going back to Spandau to live out the rest of his life.
-The following day, Haddad, Kathy, and Faulkner take Hess to the French embassy, where he turns himself in.
-A newspaper article in the following days tells a story about a false rumour of Hess's escape.
+Haddad, Kathy and Faulkner take Hess to a hotel in Vienna.
+Hess tells them he has no desire to be a part of modern society and regrets the millions of deaths caused by the Nazis.
+Haddad and Faulkner try to talk him into accepting his freedom but he insists on going back to Spandau to live out the rest of his life.
+The following day, Haddad, Kathy and Faulkner take Hess to the French embassy, where he turns himself in.
+A newspaper article in the following days tells a story about a false rumour of Hess' escape.